Posted: 5/13/22 | May 13th, 2022

 - Tour Sun Studios – This is the studio where Elvis got his start.
 You can take a tour and learn about the King’s origins and how his humble roots eventually led to over a billion records sold.
 Many other famous musicians also recorded here, such as Jerry Lee Lewis, Johnny Cash, and Carl Perkins.
 Admission is $15 USD.

 - Wander Beale Street – Known as “America’s Most Iconic Street,” this is where you’ll find Memphis’s best live music.
 There are numerous bars hosting live performances, as well as street buskers.

-- See Graceland – Graceland, the home of Elvis Presley, is located a few miles south from the city.
+- See Graceland – Graceland, the home of Elvis Presley, is located a few miles south of the city.
 Even if you’re not a diehard Elvis fan, it’s worth a visit to see just how impactful his life and music has been.
 You’ll see all kinds of lookalikes and fans while also learning about his life and contributions to the music industry.
+Admission isn’t cheap though – tours of the mansion start at $77 USD.

 Memphis is also another awesome foodie city (see a pattern here?).
 Some of my favorite places to eat are: Gus’s World Famous Fried Chicken, Central BBQ, Loflin Yard, Bounty on Broad, and the Rendezvous (a delicious BBQ place).